 Eager to strengthen and enrich your own marriage?

 Want to build a better world for your children and their future families?

 SPONSOR AN ENGAGED COUPLE!

-If you are in a valid Catholic marriage, married more than five years and would like to support young couples in your parish, become a Sponsor Couple!
+If you are married more than five years in a valid Catholic marriage and would like to support young couples, become a Sponsor Couple!

-You work collaboratively with your local parish leaders and other Sponsor Couples for supervision and support.
+You can work collaboratively with your local parish priest, deacon and leaders as well as other Sponsor Couples for practical support.

 “We loved our marriage seminar and got so much out of it.
 It was so good, we didn’t think it could be topped.
 Then we started mentoring engaged couples and we’ve been blown away by how much more we’ve got out of it.
 It’s brought us so much closer.”

 “We knew the theory of being a sacrament, but we didn’t really experience it until we became Sponsors.
 Seeing how those young engaged couples respond, week after week, to our personal sharings allowed to experience our sacrament having a direct impact.”